-Actuarial Assumptions: The total pension liabilities in the June 30, 2021 actuarial valuations were determined using the following actuarial assumptions:
+Actuarial Assumptions: The total pension liabilities in the June 30, 2022 actuarial valuations were determined using the following actuarial assumptions:

+June 30, 2023 June 30, 2022

-Valuation Date June 30, 2020
+Valuation Date June 30, 2021 June 30, 2020

-Measurement Date June 30, 2021
+Measurement Date June 30, 2022 June 30, 2021

-Actuarial Cost Method Entry-Age Normal
+Actuarial Cost Method Entry-Age Normal Entry-Age Normal

 Actuarial Assumptions:

-Discount Rate 7.15%
+Discount Rate 6.90% 7.15%

-Inflation 2.50%
+Inflation 2.30% 2.50%

-Projected Salary Increase Varies by entry age and service
+Projected Salary Increase aries by entry age and service an ries by entry age and service

-Mortality Derived using CALPERS' membership data for all funds (1)
+Mortality Derived using CALPERS' Derived using CALPERS'

+· membership data for all membership data for all

-(1) The mortality table used was developed based on CalPERS-specific data.
+- (1) The mortality table used for was developed based on CalPERS-specific data.
+The probabilities of mortality are based on the 2021 CalPERS Experience Study for the period from 2001 to 2019.
+Preretirement and Post-retirement mortality rates include generational mortality improvement using 80% of Scale MP-2020 published by the Society of Actuaries.
+For more details on this table, please refer to the CalPERS Experience Study and Review of Actuarial Assumptions report from November 2021 that can be found on the CalPERS website. - (2) The mortality table used was developed based on CalPERS-specific data.
 The table includes 15 years of mortality improvements using the Society of Actuaries Scale 90% of scale MP 2016.
-For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that
+For more details on this table, please refer to the December 2017 experience study report (based on CalPERS demographic data from 1997 to 2015) that can be found on the CalPERS website.

-Post-retirement benefit increases are based on contract COLA up to 2.50% until Purchasing Power Allowance Floor on Purchasing Power applies, 2.50% thereafter.
+For the June 30, 2022 actuarial valuation post-retirement benefit increases are based on contract COLA up to 2.30% until Purchasing Power Allowance floor on purchasing power applies, 2.30% thereafter.
+For the June 30, 2021 actuarial valuation post-retirement benefit increases are based on contract COLA up to 2.50% until Purchasing Power Allowance floor on purchasing power applies, 2.50% thereafter.

-Discount Rate: The discount rate used to measure the total pension liability was 7.15% for the June 30, 2021 measurement date.
+Discount Rate: The discount rate used to measure the total pension liability was 6.90% and 7.15% for the June 30, 2022 and 2021 measurement date, respectively.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.15% discount rate is adequate, and the use of the municipal bond rate calculation is not necessary.
-The long-term expected discount rate of 7.15% will be applied to all plans in the Public Employees Retirement Fund (PERF).
+Therefore, the current 6.90% discount rate is adequate, and the use of the municipal bond rate calculation is not necessary.
+The long-term expected discount rate of 6.90% will be applied to all plans in the Public Employees Retirement Fund (PERF).
 The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained from the CalPERS website.